EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/PROJECT_STRUCTURE.md

 ## Conventions

 - Naming
-  - Use PascalCase for scripts (e.g., `PlayerController.cs`) and descriptive names for assets and prefabs (e.g., `Ant_Worker.prefab`).
+  - Use PascalCase for scripts (e.g., `PlayerController.cs`) and descriptive names for assets/prefabs (e.g., `Ant_Worker.prefab`).
+  - Keep class names and filenames in sync to avoid Unity reference issues.

 - Organization
-  - Group scripts and assets by feature.
-Avoid large, catch-all folders.
-Mirror folder names between `Scripts/` and `Art/` when features are tightly coupled.
+  - Group scripts and assets by feature/level.
+Mirror folder names between `Scripts/` and `Art/` where possible.
+  - Place level-specific logic in a level folder (e.g., `Scripts/Runtime/Level2/`).
+  - Keep prefabs next to their visual assets when they are tightly coupled.

 - Version Control
   - Do not commit generated folders like `Library/`, `Temp/`, `Obj/`, or `Build/`.
-Keep `.meta` files under version control. `.DS_Store` can be ignored or deleted.
+Keep `.meta` files under version control.
+  - Exclude OS metadata files from version control.

 - Rendering
   - Ensure the intended URP assets are selected in `Project Settings → Graphics` and `Quality`.
 Keep renderer features consistent across renderers if multiple are used.
+  - Tune `DefaultVolumeProfile.asset` for global post-processing; use local Volumes for per-scene overrides.
+  - Manage URP renderer features via `New Universal Render Pipeline Asset_Renderer.asset`.

 ## Notes

 - If Addressables are adopted later, prefer placing runtime-loadable assets under Addressables groups instead of `Resources/`.
 - Consider moving `StartScene.unity` into `Assets/Scenes/` for consistency if desired; update build settings accordingly.
+- When adding new levels, create `Scenes/LevelX_*` scenes and mirror asset/script structure under `Art/Models` and `Scripts/Runtime/LevelX/` for clarity.